PDF Reader A PDF reader extension based on Mozilla's powerful PDF.js open-source library

 Please check the Logs section.

-Yes, when the interface is loaded, there will be a download button on the top-right side of the view.
-Click on the icon to ask the extension to download the PDF file to your default download directory of your browser.
+Yes.
+Once the interface is loaded, you'll notice a download button situated on the top-right side of the view.
+Click the icon to let the extension download the PDF file directly to your browser's default download directory.

-Usually, embedded PDF documents are meant for a quick view and hence do not need PDF tools like PDF section browser, search tool, or indexing menu, so the extension skips rendering these types of requests.
-Your default PDF viewer is in charge of all the sub-frame PDF requests.
-If you would like this extension to handle these jobs, please add a note to the comments section of this page and I can add an optional feature to deal with these requests.
+Typically, embedded PDF documents are intended for quick viewing and thus lack the necessity for PDF tools such as section browsers, search functions, or indexing menus.
+As a result, the extension bypasses rendering these types of requests.
+Your default PDF viewer manages all sub-frame PDF requests.
+If you wish for this extension to handle these tasks, right-click the action button and enable the "Support embedded PDFs" item.

-7. Is there a simple way to open local PDF documents with this extension?
+7. Is there an easy method to access local PDF files using this extension?

-As of version 0.1.4, this extension adds a browser's action button to the toolbar of your browser.
-To open a local PDF file, simply press this button then drop the PDF file into the view.
-Alternatively, use the open button in the UI to locale your PDF document.
+Starting from version 0.1.4, this extension introduces an action button on your browser's toolbar.
+To open a local PDF file, click this button and then drag the PDF file into the view.
+Alternatively, you can use the open button within the user interface to locate your PDF document.

-By default, there is no support for parsing embedded PDF requests.
-However, as of version 0.1.7, there is a new option on the right-click context menu over the toolbar button to enable support for parsing embedded PDF files.
-This setting is persistent, so you need to enable it once.
+By default, embedded PDF requests are not parsed.
+However, starting from version 0.1.7, a new option has been introduced in the right-click context menu over the toolbar button to enable parsing support for embedded PDF files.
+This setting persists, so you only need to enable it once.

 body {